mdn/browser-compat-data/docs/data-guidelines.md

 Features can be removed from BCD if it is considered irrelevant.
 A feature can be considered irrelevant if any of these conditions are met:

 - a feature was never implemented in any browser and the specification has been abandoned.
-- a feature was implemented and has since been removed from all browser releases dating back 2 years.
+- a feature was implemented and has since been removed from all browsers dating back two or more years ago.
+- a feature is unsupported in all releases in the past five years.

 This guideline was proposed in [#6018](https://github.com/mdn/browser-compat-data/pull/6018).